Psychology Degrees, Schools, and Careers in Maryland

 Career Opportunities for Psychologists in Maryland

-As of May 2014, Maryland was home to more than 2,000 clinical, counseling, and school psychologists – more than any other state in the country — who earned an annual mean wage of 73,840.
-Elementary and secondary schools were the primary employer of these psychologists with more than 40,000 employed across the state.
+As of May 2022, Maryland was home to about 2,900 clinical, counseling, school, and other types of psychologists – more than most states in the country — who earned an annual mean wage of between $88,520 and $110,690 depending on specialty.
+Nationally, about 49,000 psychologists are employed by elementary and secondary schools, making them the largest employer in the industry.
 Other employers include private offices of health practitioners, outpatient clinics, and family services.
-The BLS also reported that between 2010 and 2020, employment in the profession was expected to grow by 22 percent with specific growth varying based on specialty.
+The BLS also reported that between 2021 and 2031, employment in the profession was expected to grow by 6% with specific growth varying based on specialty.
 Demand for psychologists will increase based on people’s increasing use of psychologists to help solve their ills, the increasing reliance of doctors and healthcare professionals on psychological treatment and diagnosis’ and the increasing use of organizational psychologists by businesses looking to run their company more efficiently.

 Psychologist Salary in Maryland